budasnorbi/rekordbox-reader/readme.md

 ## Usage

-> It has a typescript support so you can see what properties is avaible in the changes object.
+> It has built in typescript support, so you can see what properties is avaible in the changes object.
-> The callback function will be triggered if any of the properties in the changes object are changed.

 ```js
 const { trackChanges } = require("rekordbox-reader");